 Note on spelling of Marquis/Marquess: on the Curraghmore website “Marquis” is used, but in other references, I find “Marquess.”
 According to google:

-I shall therefore use “marquess” and “marquis” interchangeably.
+I shall therefore use the spelling “marquess.”
 If quoting – I’ll use the spelling used by the source.
 I prefer “marquis”, as “marquess” sounds female to me, although it refers to a male!
-Therefore although Marquess is correct, I’ll follow the website and use sometimes use Marquis in this blog entry.

 POWER AND MONEY AND MARRIAGE: Don’t be put off by the complications of Titles!